Questions About the Student Health Center

-- ESL/Extension students - you can be seen at Student Health Center on a "fee-for-service" basis for all medical, mental health or dental services.
+- ESL/Extension students - you are eligible to be seen at Student Health Center on a "fee-for-service" basis for all medical, mental health or dental services.
 You will need to pay for services at time of visit and then submit a claim to your insurance company for reimbursement.

-- Staff/Faculty (including post-doctoral students) - you can be seen at Student Health Center for first aid, basic triage and/or urgent care that occur while you are on campus.
+- Staff/Faculty (including post-doctoral students) - you are eligible to be seen at Student Health Center for first aid, basic triage and/or urgent care that occur while you are on campus.
 However, it will be fee-for-service.
 We do not directly bill your insurance company.
 Due to limited resources, Student Health Center does not ordinarily see staff or faculty for medical visits.
 You are eligible for service at the Dental Clinic and Pharmacy.

-- Spouses of students, faculty, and staff are not seen at Student Health for medical visits.
-You are eligible for service at the Dental Clinic and Pharmacy.
+- Spouses of students, faculty, and staff are not eligible to be seen at Student Health for medical, mental health or dental visits.
+You are eligible for service at the Pharmacy.

-- Dependents of students, faculty, and staff are not seen at Student Health for medical visits.
-You are eligible for service at the Dental Clinic and Pharmacy.
+- Dependents of students, faculty, and staff are not eligible to be seen at Student Health for medical, mental health or dental visits.
+You are eligible for service at the Pharmacy.

-- Other Registered UC Campus Students who waive out of the UC Student Health Insurance Program (UCSHIP) are eligible for full medical services provided at UCI-SHC’s fee schedule.
+- Other Registered UC Campus Students who waive out of the UC Student Health Insurance Program (UCSHIP) are eligible for full medical, mental health and dental services provided at UCI-SHC’s fee schedule.

 The health services at Student Health Center are not free.
 The Student Health Center is largely self-supported by fees charged for medical, mental health and ancillary services.
 However, in order to make the medical care affordable to our students, we have set our fees lower than the community's usual and customary fees (please refer to Cost of Care).
 Students enrolled in UC SHIP are required to pay office visit copays and coinsurance payments for certain procedures, X-ray studies and Lab tests.
 All payments are made through the student's campus billing account.
 Copays and coinsurance payments do not apply to preventive care services.
 Students who are enrolled in health insurance plans other than UC SHIP are required to pay the fees in full through their campus billing account and then seek reimbursement from their health insurance carrier.